 IR35 Information for our clients : Addressing your most frequently asked questions

 The following information is intended for general information and guidance only.
-Anyone requiring specific or detailed legal advice should seek the expertise of an independent lawyer who is an IR35 specialist.
+Anyone requiring specific or detailed legal advice should seek the expertise of an independent lawyer.

 1. How is IR35 changing?

-To increase compliance with the existing off-payroll working rules, medium and large organisations in the private sector and all size organsiations in the public sector will become responsible for assessing the employment status of individuals who work for them through their own limited company.
-The reform does not introduce a new tax or apply to the self-employed, who are outside the scope of the existing rules.
+To increase compliance with the existing off-payroll working rules, medium and large organisations in the private sector and all size organisations in the public sector will become responsible for assessing the employment status of individuals who work for them through their own limited company.
+The reforms do not introduce a new tax nor seek to change the fundamental concepts and principles of IR35.

 What has changed or been expanded:

-1. End-clients must pass their determination to the contractor and not just the supplier they have the contract with.
+- End-clients must pass their determination to the contractor and the supplier they have the contract with.
 Contractors will have the right to challenge determinations with which they do not agree.

-2. All parties in the chain must take responsibility for ensuring:
+- All parties in the chain should take responsibility for ensuring that:

-b) that determination is passed down the chain to the fee-payer and the contractor; and
+b.
+Determination is passed down the chain to the next party in the chain and, ultimately to the fee-payer and the contractor;

 Anyone in the chain who does not do as they are required could be liable for any unpaid taxes which have resulted from their inaction.

-3. Where a party in the chain disappears or HMRC cannot trace that party, then liability can keep moving back up the chain to the end-client.
+Where there is a reasonable prospect that HMRC will not be able to recover amounts owed by the fee payer, HMRC can pursue the parties up the chain for that liability.
+HMRC have said that they will not seek to flow this liability up the chain where there is a “genuine business failure”, but there is no clear definition of what this actually is.
 End-clients will now have much more risk where the relevant taxes are not paid to HMRC and for this reason will likely be much more interested in the compliance of their supply chain.